Dragon Portfolio Review: All-Weather Asset Allocation Strategy

 Who Created The Dragon Portfolio?

 The Dragon Portfolio is a concept that was popularized and developed by Chris Cole, the Chief Investment Officer (CIO) and founder of Artemis Capital Management.
-Chris is a recognized figure in the world of finance and investment, particularly known for his research and work on volatility, risk management, and alternative investment strategies.
-He introduced the Dragon Portfolio as an innovative approach to all-weather asset allocation and risk mitigation in investment portfolios.
+Chris is a recognized figure in finance and investment, particularly known for his research and work on volatility, risk management, and alternative investment strategies.
+He introduced the Dragon Portfolio as an approach to all-weather asset allocation and risk mitigation in investment portfolios.

 Conceptual Foundation of the Dragon Portfolio: The Allegory of the Hawk and Serpent: Philosophical Underpinnings - digital art